markhamm1/story/story.md

 This is a great story
-It has a beginning, middle, and an end
+It has a beginning, above, and an end
 Here are some more words.
+Wrote these things too